 |Time series models||ARIMA_PLUS||ML.ARIMA_COEFFICIENTS||Retrieves the coefficients of the ARIMA model, which is used to model the trend component of the input time series.
 For information about other components such as if there are seasonal patterns present in the time series, use ML.ARIMA_EVALUATE.|

-BigQuery ML doesn't support functions that retrieve the weights for Boosted Trees models, for Tensorflow models including DNNs, Wide-and-deep and Autoencoder, or for AutoML Tables models.
+BigQuery ML doesn't support functions that retrieve the weights for Boosted Trees and Random Forest models, for Tensorflow models including DNNs, Wide-and-deep and Autoencoder, or for AutoML Tables models.
 To see the weights of those models, you can export an existing model from BigQuery ML to Cloud Storage and then use the XGBoost library or the Tensorflow library to visualize the tree structure for the tree models or the graph structure for the neural networks.
 For details, see the EXPORT MODEL syntax and the EXPORT MODEL tutorial.